How to start investing in gold

 Aside from the reasons above, holding gold helps you maintain a well-diversified portfolio composed of different types of assets which move differently from one another.
 For instance, while during crises the value of stocks may decline, at the same time, the value of gold value will increase, offering you a certain level of protection.
 Considering the economic occurrences and political conflicts in the past two decades (the 2007 financial crisis, the Eurozone debt crisis, war conflicts, etc) the gold performance is presented in the following graph.

-If we compare the with the from 2007 to 2009, we may notice that while the index value has decreased by more than 30 per cent, the gold price has increased by more than 20 per cent.
+If we compare the gold price with the S&P 500 index from 2007 to 2009, we may notice that while the index value has decreased by more than 30 per cent, the gold price has increased by more than 20 per cent.

 Aside from the economic factors which impact the value of gold, supply and demand also affect the price.
 As the world gold supply gets smaller with the number of gold mines decreasing, there is an expectation that gold price may increase in the future.